 Rediscover Your Sense of Wonder

-I hope this site will inspire you to rediscover your authentic natural self for which purpose you have been wonderfully and divinely created.
+We hope this site will inspire you to rediscover your authentic natural self for which purpose you have been wonderfully and divinely created.
 In this knowledge, there is a path that leads to joy and wonder.
 On it lies eternal mysteries of self-discovery.
-When one discovers this world of wonder they are no longer interested in seeking power over others, or building systems that are just beneficial to them.
-Their eyes are opened.
-They are more interested in self-mastery and creating systems that are open-ended and beneficial for all sentient beings.
+When one discovers this world of wonder they are no longer interested in seeking power over others, They are more interested in self-mastery and empowering others to create systems that are open-ended and beneficial for all sentient beings.

 There are many roads one can take towards self mastery.
 Whatever road you find yourself on, may you grow in knowledge, understanding and wisdom, and may your light shine forth like a noon day sun.
 May peace be with you, and may joy be your strength, and love, your guiding light.
 I hope you enjoy this site and find it beneficial for your growth.
 I truly wish you all the best on your personal path of inner growth and creativity.